Skip to main content

 You feel it in your body.
 A subtle, or perhaps persistent, shift in your energy, your resilience, your internal rhythm.
 Sometimes it manifests as a feeling of being constantly on edge, a fatigue that sleep doesn’t resolve, or a sense of your body working against you.

-When you visit a clinician and see a reading that is higher than you expect, it can feel like another disconnected symptom.
+When you visit a clinician and see a blood pressure reading that is higher than you expect, it can feel like another disconnected symptom.
 My purpose here is to connect these feelings to the underlying biological systems that govern them.
 Your body operates as a beautifully complex, interconnected network.
 The sensation of fatigue and that number on the blood pressure cuff are often speaking the same language, a language of hormonal communication that we can learn to understand together.

 Blood pressure itself is a physical measurement of the force exerted by circulating blood upon the walls of your blood vessels.
 This pressure is essential for life, as it drives the flow of oxygen and nutrients to every cell in your body.